cloudogu/gitops-playground/docs/content-loader/content-loader.md

-# Content Loader Documentation
+# Content loader Documentation

-This documentation shows the Content Loader feature and its usage.
+This documentation shows the content loader feature and its usage.

-Content Loader offers the ability of hooking into the GitOps Playground (GOP) installation process, allowing for customization of what is pushed to Git.
+Content loader offers the ability of hooking into the GitOps Playground (GOP) installation process, allowing for customization of what is pushed to Git.
 This can be used to deploy your own content, e.g. your own applications, or adding tenants to Argo CD, etc.